Zigzag Phase Transition in Quantum Wires

 The quantum wire consists of $N$ spinless electrons with Coulomb interactions confined to the circumference of a ring of radius $R$ by a harmonic potential with frequency $\omega$, as described by the two-dimensional Hamiltonian

 We use effective atomic units: the effective mass $m^*$, the electric charge $e$, the dielectric constant $\epsilon$, and $\hbar$ are all set to 1.
 In GaAs, the effective Bohr radius $a_0^* = \hbar^2 \epsilon / m^* e^2$ is 9.8 nm, and the energy scale---the effective Hartree $H^* = e^2/\epsilon a_0^*$---is 11.9 meV.
 Using a ring is a convenient way to impose periodic boundary conditions on the quantum wire.
+The middle of the (effective) wire is then defined by the average radial coordinate, $\bar{r} \equiv \int \!dr\, r\, n(r)$, and the longitudinal coordinate along the wire can be taken to be the 2D angular coordinate $\theta$.

 Two length scales in our system are of particular interest: the Wigner-Seitz radius $r_s \equiv 1/2n_{\rm 1D}$ (where $n_{\rm 1D}$ is the linear density), and the length scale $r_0$ at which the Coulomb interaction between neighboring electrons becomes comparable to the harmonic confinement,